Iran–Saudi Arabia relations: History

-1920s–1970s: during Pahlavi Dynasty
+1920s–1970s: during Pahlavi Era

 Saudi Arabia and Iran established diplomatic relations in 1929 following the signing of a Saudi-Iranian Friendship Treaty.
 Relations continued until 1943 when an Iranian pilgrim, Abu Taleb Yazdi, was accused of attempting to throw his vomit on the Kaaba, and was executed by the Saudi government.
 Relations were severed as a result in 1944.
 In 1946 Ibn Saud sent a letter to the Shah to resume the relations which restarted the connections.

 However, relations were not active until the 1960s mostly due to differences in religious practices and Iran's recognition of Israel.
 In 1966 King Faisal of Saudi Arabia visited Iran with the aim of further strengthening relationships between both neighboring countries.
-The Shah of Iran Mohammad-Reza Pahlavi reciprocated by paying an official visit to Saudi Arabia which eventually led to a peaceful resolution of the lands.
+The Shah of Iran Mohammad Reza Pahlavi reciprocated by paying an official visit to Saudi Arabia which eventually led to a peaceful resolution of the lands.
 Mohammad Reza supported Faisal's efforts regarding Islamic solidarity and actively contributed to the establishment of multinational Islamic institutions, including the Organization of the Islamic World Congress, the Muslim World League, and the Organization of the Islamic Conference.

 In 1968, Saudi Arabia and Iran signed a demarcation agreement.
 When the United Kingdom announced it would withdraw and vacate the Persian Gulf in the late 1960s, Iran and Saudi Arabia took the primary responsibility for peace and security in the region.
 In the late 1960s, the Shah sent a series of letters to King Faisal, urging him to modernize Saudi Arabia, saying, "Please, my brother, modernize.
 Open up your country.
 Make the schools mixed women and men.
 Let women wear miniskirts.
 Have discos.
 Be modern.
 Otherwise I cannot guarantee you will stay on your throne."
 In response, King Faisal wrote, "Your majesty, I appreciate your advice.
 May I remind you, you are not the Shah of France.
 You are not in the Élysée.
 You are in Iran.
 Your population is 90 percent Muslim.
 Please don't forget that."

 During the 1970s, Saudi Arabia's main concerns over Iran were firstly, Iran's modernisation of its military and its military dominance all over the region; secondly, Iran's repossession of the islands of Big Tunb, Little Tunb and Abu Musa in 1971 which challenged the claim of the United Arab Emirates over the islands.
 The dispute remains till today.
 But the relationship between Iran and Saudi Arabia was never as friendly as between the years 1968 and 1979.

 The relationship between the two countries was not without its tensions in the mid-to-late 1970s.
 As the Shah attempted to build an Iranian security architecture in the region, the Saudis resisted these efforts.
 Instead, King Khalid attempted to build bilaterial security relationships with the smaller neighboring Persian Gulf states which has lasted till today.
 The Saudis also argued for more modest OPEC price increases in 1976 and 1977 than Iran wanted.